 There’s nothing more unsettling than starting your day with a dose of complete and utter chaos; i.e., waking up late, ransacking your closet, re-ransacking your closet, and running out the door in an eleventh-hour outfit you’re uncomfortable wearing.
-While we can’t help you kick that snooze-button addiction, we can offer a few helpful tips to effectively eliminate time from other parts of your morning routine, such as getting dressed.
+While we can’t help you kick that snooze-button addiction, we can offer a few helpful tips that’ll help you gauge how to get dressed faster in the morning.

-For some of us, picking out the perfect outfit takes a little time, so employing a few key time management and organizational methods can majorly pay off when it comes to saving precious morning minutes (so can checking out our Winter Outfits to Copy feature, which offers up 50 amazing cold-weather looks to co-opt!).
+For some of us, picking out the perfect outfit takes a little time, so employing a few key time management and organizational methods can majorly pay off when it comes to saving precious morning minutes (so can checking out our guide to minimalist outfits, which offers up 50 amazing and easy looks to co-opt!).
 To make a few extra morning minutes a daily reality, keeping reading for time-saving tips on how to get dressed faster!

 1. Check the forecast—for the whole week.

 Yes, we all know that checking the weather the night before is standard practice, but it pays to check the forecast for the entire week every Sunday.
 That way—even if you don’t choose clothes for every day—you’ll have a general idea about what you’ll probably be reaching for.
 For example: If you know the week ahead is mostly going to be cool and drizzly, you’ll be able to visualize what you typically wear in the rain, and where the items are located in your closet.